 Picnic Basket (I own a different basket for 4) Amazon has many to choose from, but I always thought this is a great gift for anyone who likes to go to concerts or plays in the park, or even camping.

-Original Art by Lauren Suh (Lauren has drawn/painted my daughter) Such a unique gift to give whether it’s greeting cards or prints.
+Original Art by Lauren Suh Last, but not least on my holiday gift guide.
+Such a unique gift to give, whether it’s greeting cards or prints.
 Lauren is a truly talented artist and I love her work.
 This is just one example~

 I hope this holiday gift guide will relieve some of the stress of gift giving by providing new ideas for loved ones and friends.
 If you’re like me and actually enjoy gifting more than receiving, you’ll understand why I think I got a bit overzealous on this list!
 I often take mental notes through the year when friends tell me things they love.

 It really makes a difference when you give a truly thoughtful gift versus buying something off the shelf just so you can have something to give.
 What do you think of my holiday gift guide?
 Let me know below.

 Don’t miss another post!
 Click to sign up for my free recipe & travel subscription below.